In 2017 two Parasyn teams began the design and replacement of two of Aurizon’s SCADA systems.

 The SCADA component of the Aurizon TPSCS monitors and controls equipment at high voltage feeder stations, track sectioning cabins, track coupler units, autotransformer sites and motorised isolator sites.
 Equipment under control includes circuit breakers, protection relays, isolators, transformers and fault locators.
 Power load, quality and regeneration are monitored.
 The SCADA component consists a production system, disaster recovery system, development system and operator training system.

 The SCADA enables Electrical Control Officers (ECOs) to monitor and control the distribution of power across the rail network.
 It interfaces with Powerlink for power system information sharing.
-Traction Power SCADA is not a train control system.
+The TPSCS is not a train control system.

 Parasyn’s scope for both systems includes design, Safety in Design (for TPSCS), concept testing, configuration, software development, transition planning, integration, testing, training, staging and support.

 The TPSCS project led the way in terms of architectural design.
-This was an important engineering saving for Aurizon in terms of cost.
-The architectural design including IT servers and network interfacing was virtually replicated for the RMS system even though the finer details and configuration is completely different.
+This was an important engineering saving for Aurizon in terms of total life-cycle cost.
+The architectural design including IT servers and network interfacing was virtually replicated for the RMS system even though the finer details and user configuration is completely different.
 There was consideration for having both systems hosted in the single enterprise SCADA environment, however the RMS system is not managed as a “critical” operational system even though its integrity is still essential to how Aurizon operates it assets safely.
 Thus, today the RMS and TPSCS remain physically and functionally independent.
-The ability to decouple the maintenance of RMS SCADA and trackside equipment from the Traction Power System is a further less obvious long term saving for Aurizon.
-This make’s a strong case for critical infrastructure asset managers to consider how systems are managed beyond the convenience of single enterprise software footprints.
-It is simple to lump SCADA systems into one environment and there are strong reasons for standards to be managed in one integrated development environment, however, the procurement of the IT infrastructure including software cannot be the only criteria that determines the final system architecture.
-A wider perspective including the role of both IT and OT support and operational integrity are both paramount to a successful long term workable solution.
+The ability to decouple the maintenance of RMS SCADA and trackside equipment from the Traction Power System is a long-term maintenance saving for Aurizon.
+This makes a strong case for critical infrastructure asset managers to consider how systems are managed beyond the convenience of single enterprise software footprints.
+It is simple to lump SCADA systems into one environment and there are strong reasons for standards to be managed in one integrated development environment (and we have had to do that before), however, the procurement of the IT infrastructure including software cannot be the only criteria that determines the final system architecture.
+A wider perspective including the role of both IT and OT support, the risk profile of the systems, and the operational integrity are paramount to a successful long-term workable solution.